edbennett/high-performance-python/_episodes/06-numpy-scipy.md

 scratch using the basic functions that Numpy provides, since getting the ideal performance from this would take considerable work.
-Instead, we would like to use an implementation that a group of talented developers ahve written and spent a lot of time optimising to run as fast as possible.
+Instead, we would like to use an implementation that a group of talented developers have written and spent a lot of time optimising to run as fast as possible.
 This is what Scipy provides; built on top of Numpy, it interfaces with a wide range of C and Fortran libraries to provide a core of essential algorithms in scientific computing.